kientuong114/Advent-of-Code-2020/README.md

-# Solutions for Advent of Code 2020
+# :christmas_tree::gift::christmas_tree: Solutions for Advent of Code 2020 :christmas_tree::gift::christmas_tree:

 Solutions mostly in Python, sometimes rewritten in a random language if I feel like doing it.

-Merry Christmas Everyone!
+Merry Christmas Everyone! :christmas_tree:

 ## Solves